ivs-kuleuven/platosim3/docs/source/InstallingViaConda.md

 The installation procedure will automatically detect which operating system your are running and will install the appropriate packages for you.

+Before you install PlatoSim via conda for the first time in this environment, type:

+\code
+conda config --add channels conda-forge
+\endcode

 To install the latest successfully built version of the <code>master</code>, type:

 \code
-conda config --add channels conda-forge conda install -c http://www.miricle.org/platosim/ platosim
+conda install -c http://www.miricle.org/platosim/ platosim
 \endcode

-For the develop branch, the latter command must be replaced by
+For the <code>develop</code> branch, the latter command must be replaced by

 \code
-conda config --add channels conda-forge conda install -c http://www.miricle.org/platosim.devel/ platosim
+conda install -c http://www.miricle.org/platosim.devel/ platosim
 \endcode

+To install a specific version (only for the <code>master</code> branch), just append <code>=<version></code> to this command.

 Please, contact the developer team for the username and password.

-We will, at a later stage, at information on how to install a specific version (rather than the latest one).